Becksteinlab/imdclient/docs/source/protocol_v3.rst

 Version numbers in IMD are monotonically increasing integers.
-IMDv3, the protocol version described in this document, builds upon IMDv2, which is implemented at the time of writing in NAMD, VMD, HOOMD, GROMACS, and LAMMPS.
-IMDv2 is itself a modification of the original IMD protocol published in 2001 [IMDv1]_.
+IMDv3, the protocol version described in this document, builds upon IMDv2, which is implemented at the time of writing in NAMD, VMD, GROMACS, and LAMMPS.
+IMDv2 is itself a modification of the original IMD protocol published in 2001 :cite:p:`IMDv1:2001`.

 .. list-table::
    :widths: 10 30